NLCaceres/my-portfolio/react-client/README.md

   - RPG-based Homepage to reduce wall of text feeling
 #### Changes Coming Soon
 - Typescript
-  - Update files containing JSX from '.js' files to '.jsx' then '.tsx' ('.tsx' is mandatory when using Typescript)
+  - Update files containing JSX from '.jsx' to '.tsx'
+    - '.tsx' is mandatory when using Typescript
+    - Even test files can get a '.test.tsx' file extension to usx JSX
+- Drop "React" top import in files since React 17 no longer needs to call createElement from it.
+  - Thanks to a new JSX transform under the Babel/Typescript compiler's hood, React can choose to just import any needed hooks instead.
+- React-Router
+  - Swap in the 6.4 Data API
 - React-Spring
-  - UseViewWidth to swap Turnstile Widget with compact form in very small viewports (<320px)
   - React-Spring animations may be packable into hooks that can be reused
     - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling
     - Currently have the following Transition Animations: exitLeft+fadeOut with enterRight+fadeIn